Quick 3 Tiered Skirt Sewing Pattern

 If this is your first time using a gathering foot, practice a little bit more to get familiar with the technique before you start the actual project.

 Feed tier 1 fabric into the slot of the gathering foot while placing tier 2 fabric at the bottom with the right side facing each other.
 Align tier 1 and tier 2 on the long side and sew with a seam allowance of 3/8″.
 The gathering happened to the bottom piece of fabric.

 You may have an excess fabric of tier 2 at the end of sewing, just trim it off, this is common when using a gathering foot.

 Here is how the gathering looks like after sewing tier 1 and 2 together.
-To ensure that you get a uniform gathers along the way, be sure not to restrict the feeding of the bottom fabric during sewing.
+To ensure that you get a uniform that gathers along the way, be sure not to restrict the feeding of the bottom fabric during sewing.

 Repeat the same sewing technique to join tier 3 to the skirt.